 A repass will be held in the small dining room at the Metropolis Nursing and Rehabilitation Center at 1:30 pm on Friday, October 11, 2019.

-To send flowers to Bobbie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bobbie Crossland, please visit our floral store.

 Project Hope Humane Society